Grind-Induced Zero Day: Paying for Aliveness

 for all the parts, whether I like them or not.

-This too, is becoming, is healing, and living.
+This too, is becoming, is healing, is living.

 And I'm Still Rolling.